Stacked-Org/stacked/packages/stacked_services/README.md

 /// Intended to be used with enums.
 If you want to create multiple different
 /// dialogs.
-Pass your enum in here and check the value in the builder final dynamic customData;
+Pass your enum in here and check the value in the builder final dynamic variant;

+/// Extra data to be passed to the UI final dynamic customData;
 ```